 You can bring food and eat while sitting on the rocks or at the Pavillion but observe cleanliness.
 Plus this is just a few miles away from Gyeongbukgung and Gwanghwamun Square.

-Suseongdong Valley is also the starting point if you wanted to go hike at Inwangsan.
+Suseongdong Valley is also the starting point if you wanted to go hiking at Inwangsan.

 - You can go down to the rocks, sit and put your feet on the running water but don’t go near the steep rocks to avoid falling.